Rethinking Archive (2025)

 Serene Weasel Traveller

-Serene Weasel Traveller is from the Piikani Nation of the Blackfoot Confederacy and she resides in Lethbridge, Alberta, where she has successfully completed her university studies and has received her Bachelor of Fine Arts – Indigenous Art Studio Degree.
-As a graduate of a Fashion Design and Merchandising program from the Lethbridge College, Serene is a designer of traditional and contemporary native regalia using beadwork, quillwork, textile garment construction, and jewellery.
+Serene Weasel Traveller is from the Piikani Nation of the Blackfoot Confederacy and she resides in Lethbridge, Alberta, where she has successfully completed her university studies and has received her Bachelor of Fine Arts – Indigenous Art Studio Degree, and her Master of Fine Arts from Iniskim University.
+As a graduate of a Fashion Design and Merchandising program from the Lethbridge College, Serene is a designer of traditional and contemporary native regalia using beadwork, quillwork, textile garment construction, and jewelry.
 In her art practice, Serene works with beading, digital media, installation, site specific projects, found objects that are combined with traditional Indigenous art processes.
-Balancing her two-world realities.
-Blackfoot culture, where she was raised within traditional societies and protocols, and western worldviews where she conforms to the requirements of another value system.
+Balancing her two-world realities, Blackfoot culture, where she was raised within traditional societies and protocols, and western worldviews where she conforms to the requirements of another value system.
 Serene integrates the opposing realities in a continuous search for balance.

-The warrior song was sung by Trevan Weasel Traveller.
+The warrior song was sung by Traven Weasel Traveller.

 The first performance took place at the waters of the Piikani Nation, April 2025.